dgJacks0n/envDocument/README.md

 and/or formatting (for example with `knitr::kable()`)

 # Changes

-Update in v2.2 adds information on the git commit, tag and status for the calling script.
++ Version 2.3.0.1 switched to using try() error handling for missing file or repository information
++ Version 2.3.0 corresponds to the initial CRAN submission.
+Names of lower-level functions were updated.

-Version V_2.2.02 fixes an error that caused script paths to be truncated in reports generated on windows systems and includes documentation clean-up in preparation for a CRAN release.
++ Version 2.2.02 fixes an error that caused script paths to be truncated in reports generated on windows systems and includes documentation clean-up in preparation for a CRAN release.
 V_2.2.02 passes all CRAN checks.
++ Version 2.2 adds information on the git commit, tag and status for the calling script.

 # Installation
 Either download the current .tar.gz file from the [packageReleases](packageReleases) directory or use the following R console command: